 Before introducing our clients to carers, we carefully consider their relevant training, experience and qualifications.
 We also try incredibly hard to match people according to shared interests and compatible personalities.
-We work with former district nurses, palliative care nurses, intensive care nurses, carers highly trained in dementia care, end of life care and also untrained but lovely warm people who provide companionship, cook lunch or take people on outings.
+We have on our books, over 100 experienced, warm and deeply empathetic carers, including former district nurses, palliative care nurses, intensive care nurses, carers highly trained in dementia care, end of life care and also untrained but lovely warm people who provide companionship, cook lunch or take people on outings.

 Here is a small selection of carer profiles...